simshadows/monster-hunter-rise-builder/README.md

 **This project is an early work-in-progress.
 Also, I'm still learning React!**

-## How do I use this?

 ## How do I host this myself?

-Simply host the `src` directory on a web server.
-The codebase is totally toolchainless and has no backend application code.
+Simply host the repository root on a web server.
+The codebase is static and totally toolchainless.

 For example, you can use the Python simple server:

 ```
-cd src
+cd monster-hunter-rise-builder
 python3 -m http.server
 ```